-Physics as a subject is one of the most important subjects for a student who wants to appear for various entrance examinations like IIT JEE, NEET etc. Students must be aware of the CBSE Class 12 Physics Syllabus to fully prepare for board exams as well as the entrance exams.
+Physics as a subject is one of the most important subjects for students who want to appear for various entrance examinations like IIT JEE, NEET etc. Students must be aware of the CBSE class 12th Physics syllabus to prepare for board exams and entrance exams fully.
 To score better marks, students must have an in-depth knowledge of the concepts and practice as vigorously as they can.
 Also, they must ensure that they have covered and practised all the chapters.

-The CBSE Class 12 Physics exam is divided into practical and theory exam.
-Theory exam will be conducted for 70 marks whereas the practical exams will be for 30 marks.
+The CBSE class 12th Physics exam is divided into practical and theory exams.
+The theory exam will be conducted for 70 marks, whereas the practical exams will be for 30 marks.
 The duration of the examination will be 3 hours.
-Therefore, we have curated a chapter-wise marking scheme for students to cover the chapters in a right order.
+Therefore, we have curated a chapter-wise marking scheme for students to cover the chapters in the right order.

 |Chapter 1 - Electric Charges and Fields|

 |Chapter 4 - Moving Charges and Magnetism|